We updated our mission and strategy. Learn more.

 What we support

-We look for projects rooted in Oregon and Siskiyou County, California that aim to make a difference in the lives of rural children, ensuring the family, educational and community supports they need to thrive.
+We support projects and programs that are rooted in Oregon and Siskiyou County, California that make a meaningful difference in the lives of rural children.

-If you are not sure where your organization’s proposal fits in, please reach out to us.
-We are happy to work with you.
-If you are looking for support for individual Oregon artists or arts institutions, visit our Visual Arts page.
+If you are seeking support for individual Oregon artists or arts institutions, please visit our Visual Arts page.

 • Parenting support programs

-• Domestic violence programs and shelters for families with children
+• Domestic violence programs and shelters serving families with children

 • Child abuse prevention and intervention programs